Allegheny-Computer-Science-600610-25-26/ready-set-research-syllabus/cmpsc-600-fall-syllabus.md

   `#general` channel in the `Ready, Set, Research!` Discord server no later than one week before the end of class on the day on which they are scheduled to give their presentation.
-- A project pitch includes the following components with the stated time limits
+- A project presentation includes the following components with the stated time limits
-    - Project pitch presentation:  5 minutes
+    - Project presentation presentation:  5 minutes
     - Question and answer session: 2 minutes
     - Demonstration of computation artifact: 1 minute
 - Presenting students must strictly adhere to the stated time limits.
-- All students are required to attend and participate as audience members in all of the project pitches.
+- All students are required to attend and participate as audience members in all of project presentations.
-- Since project pitches will take place in both Alden 101 and Alden 109, approximately half of the students should attend defenses in one room and half should do the same in the other room.
+- Since project presentations will take place in both Alden 101 and Alden 109, approximately half of the students should attend defenses in one room and half should do the same in the other room.
 - Faculty members may need to move from Alden 101 to Alden 109.